cli/cli/docs/multiple-accounts.md

 "williammartin"
 ```

-Now we can easily switch users using `gh auth switch`, and hitting the API shows that the active token has been
+Now we can easily switch accounts using `gh auth switch`, and hitting the API shows that the active token has been
 changed:

 ```